makrker/vdfvd/README.md

 # vdfv
+still beta!
+1.9
 A new shell repo

+Prequisites:

-Prequisites: PC (Has APT : ubuntu,zorinOS or other)
+PC (Has APT : ubuntu,zorinOS or other)
              Curl
              Bash
              WiFi